 - Budget-friendly accommodation deals near the city center are difficult to find but I managed to find some cost-efficient options on KAYAK.

-- Check the weather before packing as Australia has opposite season to that of countries from Northern Hemisphere and the climate varies a lot from region to region.
+- Check the weather before packing as Australia has an opposite season to that of countries from Northern Hemisphere and the climate varies a lot from region to region.

 - Visit world-class stadiums and sports arenas as local love sports and have earned many accolades and medals in International sports.